Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Evaluation

 \subsection{Multi-Agent Object Transportation Problems (CMOTPs)}

-We also evaluate LH-IQN on three variations of CMOTPs \cite{palmer2018lenient}, consistent with Palmer et al.'s work on LDQN.
-CMOTPs require two agents carrying a box to a desired location where agents get a terminal reward; the box only moves when agents are by its side and moving in the same direction.
-Different variations of the task include added obstacles and stochastic terminal rewards.
+We also evaluate LH-IQN on variations of Coordinated Multi-Agent Object Transportation Problems (CMOTPs) \cite{palmer2018lenient}, consistent with Palmer et al.'s work on LDQN.
+CMOTPs require two agents carrying a box to a desired location for a terminal reward; the box moves when agents are adjacent and move in the same direction.
+Variations of the task include obstacles and stochastic rewards.
 CMOTPs have $16 \times 16$ observations with added noise.

-Our network architecture is mostly the same as LDQN for comparability: two convolutional layers with 32 and 64 kernels, a fully connected layers with 1024 neurons which combines quantile embedding, followed by another fully connected layer with 1024 neurons which then maps onto value estimates for each action.
-Hyper-parameters remain the same as original work which were found suitable for CMOTPs.
+Our network architecture mimics that of LDQN for comparability: two convolutional layers with 32 and 64 kernels, a fully connected layers with size 1024 which combines quantile embedding, followed by another fully connected layer with size 1024, which then maps onto value estimates for each action.
+Hyper-parameters remain the same as original work which were found suitable for training in CMOTPs.

-As seen in Fig. \ref{fig:cmotp}, although both methods converge to a joint optimal policy, our method shows an improved sample efficiency.
-We hypothesize that the temperature is decaying less aggressively than it should be, which is likely due to temperature folding techniques and/or that the hashing space of the autoencoder is larger than the theoretical minimum.
+As seen in Fig. \ref{fig:cmotp}, although both methods converge to a policy that solves the problem consistently, our method shows an improved sample efficiency.
+We hypothesize that the temperature is decaying less aggressively than it should be in LDQN, which is likely due to temperature folding techniques and/or that the hashing space of the autoencoder is larger than the theoretical minimum.

 On the other hand, our method utilizes TDL to scale negative updates and shows better sample efficiency.
 Initially the value estimations do not seem optimistic enough to perform coordinated actions or to propagate to an earlier-stage state, but the likelihood estimation has the added benefit of being able to produce small values in under-explored state-action space, while hesitating less to update negatively in explored spaces.
 TDL also helps to synchronize optimism across state-action space; in other words, the ability to estimate a distribution consistency adds less optimism to state-action pairs which have received enough training to be able to produce consistent distributions.